 Colossians 1:3 “We give thanks to the God and Father of our Lord Jesus Christ, praying always for you,”

 Hebrews 1:9 [speaking of Jesus Christ] “You have loved righteousness and hated lawlessness; Therefore God, Your God, has anointed You with the oil of gladness [the Holy Spirit] more than Your companions.”

 Jesus said, “the LORD has anointed me”(Luke 4:18).
 Picture the baptism of Christ.
 The heavens are opened to Him, and a voice comes from Heaven saying, “This is My beloved Son, in whom I am well pleased” (Matt 3:17, Matt 17:5, Mark 1:11, Luke 3:22).
 Peter tells us this was the voice of God the Father (2Pet.
 1:17).
-And Jesus is anointed by His Father, with His Spirit - in the form of a dove.
-God the Father anointed His Son, with His own Spirit.
-Later Jesus said, “the Father who sent me, bears witness of me” (John 8:18).
+Jesus is anointed by His Father, with the Father’s own Spirit .
+John and others are allowed to see this - in the form of a dove.
+Jesus said, “the Father who sent me, bears witness of me” (John 8:18).

 NOTE: Only priests and kings were anointed.

 1 Peter 1:3 “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead,”